Stress reduction via meditation

 Research into the tooth-friendly effect of meditation

 The following excerpted material is quoted from studies into the effect of meditation on saliva (reported in the book "The Physical and Psychological Effects of Meditation"), with headings, emphases and annotations by Healing Teeth Naturally.

 Increase in saliva and higher salivary pH: meditation to achieve relaxation in anxiety subjects induces tooth-friendly changes in the meditator's mouth

-Morse et al. (1983) studied ten dental patients requiring nonsurgical endodontic therapy on upper anterior teeth who practiced simple word meditation in order to relax.
+Morse et al. (1983) studied ten dental patients requiring nonsurgical endodontic therapy on upper front teeth who practiced simple word meditation in order to relax.